FDA-AI/FDAi/docs/components/human-ai-collective-intelligence-platform/dfda-collaboration-framework.md

 ---
-title: dFDA Collaboration and Collective Intelligence Framework
+title: FDAi Collaboration and Collective Intelligence Framework
-description: A framework for coordinating the efforts of the stakeholders in the dFDA ecosystem.
+description: A framework for coordinating the efforts of the stakeholders in the FDAi ecosystem.
 tags: [dfda, collaborationism, collective intelligence, coordination]
 ---

 > **Note:** This document is a work in progress.
 We welcome contributions and encourage the inclusion of existing projects that align with this framework's objectives.
 Please [contact us](mailto:grants@crowdsourcingcures.org) if you'd like to implement any aspect of this framework.

-We are creating the dFDA Collaboration and Collective Intelligence Framework to serve as a central platform for facilitating cooperation, communication, and collaborative actions among stakeholders in the health sector.
+We are creating the FDAi Collaboration and Collective Intelligence Framework to serve as a central platform for facilitating cooperation, communication, and collaborative actions among stakeholders in the health sector.
 Its primary objective is to harness collective capabilities towards a shared vision of accelerated clinical discovery and improved health outcomes.

 **Desired Features of the Platform:**